thundergolfer/thundergolfer.github.io/_posts/2016-11-10-learning-large-open-source-codebases.md

 ### Getting Started

 Reading 10s of thousands, or 100s of thousands of lines is a large and often daunting task, especially for 'green' developers like me.
 There's some articles and forum answers around that also speak on this problem, but I have found them to be (whilst still informative) high-level and broad.
 The following is a stepwise, practical, and detail oriented approach that I have so far fashioned, and continue to improve.
-I should not that I am very much focused on the [Github](https://github.com/) open-source ecosystem.
+I should note that I am very much focused on the [Github](https://github.com/) open-source ecosystem.

 ### 1. Fork, Build, and Run

 Obvious yes, but get this out of the way before starting.
 [Fork](https://help.github.com/articles/fork-a-repo/) the repository for the codebase/project you are looking to learn and contribute to.
 You now have a copy of it which can track the original, whilst still being a sandbox for your learning.
 Next follow the build and run steps which should hopefully be included in some documentation.
-Building and running the software itself will show you a part of how the code works, but more so it is vital to continued learning.
+Building and running the software itself will show you a part of how the code works, but more so it is vital for continued learning.

 ### 2. Become Confident Using The Codebase

 Understanding the functionality and usage of a codebase is a catalyst for understanding the source.
 The features of the codebase are *the reason* for the all those developer hours.
 They are goals already achieved which will point you in the direction for your own work.
-This is the easy part, the fun part, go and become an expert in the codebase you so admire and enjoy that you decided to work on it.
+This is the easy part, the fun part, go and become an expert in the codebase you admire and enjoy so much that you decided to work on it.

 ### 3. The First Pass